alpha-davidson/TensorBNN/README.md

 ## Usage

-In order to use this code you must import network, Dense Layer, and an activation such as Relu.
+In order to use this code you must import network, Dense Layer,an activation such as Relu, and a likelihood such as the Gaussian likelihood.
 This can be done as follows:

 ```
 from TensorBNN.layer import DenseLayer
 from TensorBNN.network import network
 from TensorBNN.activationFunctions import Relu
+from tensorBNN.likelihood import GaussianLikelihood
 ```

 Next, it is highly convenient to turn off the deprecation warnings.
 These are all from tensorflow, tensorflow-probability, and numpy intereacting with tensorflow, so it isn't something easily fixed and there are a lot of warnings.
 These are turned off with: